vives-projectwerk-2-2020/LoRaWAN-antenna/testing/README.md

 ![test6](./img/test6.png)

-## making the board with lora module
+## Making the board with lora module

 the antenna scratched to the correct length and soldered the components on it. the pins are properly soldered so that they can be connected to the main board.